 Most tempura you get here is like beer battered fish and chips.
 Not that there’s anything wrong with beer battered fish (or beer battered anything for that matter), but it’s just not tempura.
 Tempura should be fresh seafood or vegetables with a thin coating of batter, not the other way around.
 The hot oil enriches and concentrates the natural flavours of whatever you’re frying while the delicate batter encases it in a crisp jacket that’s neither greasy nor heavy.

 The fried mushrooms are fantastic sprinkled with a bit of smoked sea salt, but I took it one step further and used them to top a steaming bowl of soba noodles.
 The tempura adds depth to the broth and while it will loose some of its crispness, the batter soaks up the dashi giving it an effect not unlike the slice of baguette on top of French onion soup.

-1 handful of green beans cut into 2″ lengths
+- 1 handful green beans (trimmed and cut into 2" lengths)

-8 oz soba noodles boiled according to package directions
+- 200 grams soba noodles (boiled according to package directions)

 The trick here is to make the broth first, then have the noodles and tempura done at exactly the same time.
-If the tempura sits for more than a minute after coming out of the oil, it will get soggy, if the noodles sit for more than a minute after coming out of the pot they will get soft and clump together.
+If the tempura sits for too long, it will get soggy, if the noodles sit for too long, they will stick together.

 Boil some water for the noodles.
 Get a wire rack ready for the tempura by covering it with a layer of paper towels.
 Make sure you have some ice cold water on hand and that the bowl your going to mix the batter in along with the flour is nice and cold (I put them in the freezer for 10 minutes).